collapsed-stacks/startups/questions/9318/do-i-need-a-business-license-to-use-a-fictitious-name.md

 - tagged: `business-registration`, `open-source`
 - score: 3

-<p>I am not interested at this time in starting a business.
+ I am not interested at this time in starting a business.
 My health is too poor.
-What I am doing is writing open source software to keep my skills up and would like to release it under a fictitious name.</p>
+What I am doing is writing open source software to keep my skills up and would like to release it under a fictitious name.

-<p>Do I need to do anything so the software copyright is assigned to that name?
-At some point I hope to roll the software into a business.</p>
+Do I need to do anything so the software copyright is assigned to that name?
+At some point I hope to roll the software into a business.

-<p>I am in the US, more specifically Washington state.</p>
+I am in the US, more specifically Washington state.

-<p>Thanks</p>
+Thanks

 ## Answer 9454